when your partner doesn’t want sex.

-Just as everyone is hungry at different times of the day, there's a good chance that your sex drive will rarely coincide with your partner's 100% of the time—it’s basic human biology.
+Just as everyone is hungry at different times of the day, there's a good chance that your sex drive will rarely coincide with your partner's 100% of the time—it’s just basic human biology.

 So, what can you do if you feel like your significant other is never in the mood?
 You might have heard about the guy who kept a spreadsheet of all the times his wife turned down sex—let’s just say that’s a good lesson in how not to handle the situation.
-Plus, its no shock to us that quarantine is negatively impacting our libido.

 Try to be objective.